-The issuance of this permit is in the State's best interests because if the exploration is successful and development of the minerals follows, royalty revenue will be generated for the State Teachers' Retirement System.
+The issuance of this Permit is in the State's best interests because if the exploration is successful and extraction of the minerals follows, royalty revenue will be generated for the California State Teachers Retirement System.
+Under the terms of the Permit, upon a discovery of valuable mineral deposits in commercial quantities, the Applicant may apply for a preferential lease.